Businesses are defined by what their customers say about them.

 No matter what the platform, customers expect the same kind of service.
 The only thing that changes with each platform (Facebook, Twitter, email, phone call) is the medium in which you deliver the message.

-When dealing with connected customers it’s important to respond – and where possible solve – their issue on their chosen platform of communication.
+When dealing with social media customers it’s important to respond – and where possible solve – their issue on their chosen platform of communication.

 For example, if a customer sends a tweet, a phone call follow up may not make complete sense and will force the customer away from their chosen channel.
 Every instance of channel switching increases effort for the customer, which in turn leads to disloyalty.

-A study done by the CEB found that customers who are forced to pick up the phone to solve their issue after first having tried to solve it online are 10% more disloyal than customers who were able to resolve their issue in their channel of first choice.
+A study done by the CEB, a customer insight and loyalty best practice firm, found that customers who are forced to pick up the phone to solve their issue after first having tried to solve it online are 10% more disloyal than customers who were able to resolve their issue in their channel of first choice.

 Today companies need to be aware that customers expect replies on a number of different channels and must be prepared to step up their game in order to deliver on the heightened expectations of connected customers.